Stuycs-K/final-project-10-lix-wum/WORKLOG.md

 ### 5/23/23

-Finished the declaration of 3D array in Block class, merged with the main in order to work on the implementation of the blocks into the game.
+Finished the declaration of 3D array in Block class, merged with the main in order to work on the implementation of the blocks into the game. addded several new instance variables into block and began working on the movement of the pieces.